 (xii) Adjust the Program – Contractor shall monitor, evaluate, and adjust, as appropriate, the Information Security Program in light of any relevant changes in technology or industry security standards, the sensitivity of the Personal Data, internal or external threats to Contractor or the Personal Data, requirements of applicable Work Authorizations, and Contractor’s own changing business arrangements, such as mergers and acquisitions, alliances and joint ventures, outsourcing arrangements, and changes to information systems.

 4.5.
-Company may request upon ten days written notice to Contractor access to facilities, systems, records and supporting documentation in order to audit Contractor’s compliance with its obligations under or related to the Information Security Program.
+Company may request upon ten days written notice to Contractor access to necessary facilities, systems, records and supporting documentation in order to audit Contractor’s compliance with its obligations under or related to the Information Security Program.
 Audits shall be subject to all applicable confidentiality obligations agreed to by Company and Contractor, and shall be conducted in a manner that minimizes any disruption of Contractor’s performance of services and other normal operations.

 4.6.
 Personal Data means individually identifiable information from or about an individual including, but not limited to (i) social security number; (ii) credit or debit card information, including card number, expiration date, and data stored on the magnetic strip of a credit or debit card; (iii) financial account information, including the ABA routing number, bank account number, retirement account number; (iv) driver’s license, passport, taxpayer, military, or state identification number; (v) medical, health or disability information, including insurance policy numbers, (vi) passwords, fingerprints, biometric data, or (vii) other data about an individual, including first and last name; home or other physical address, including street name and name of city or town; email address or other online contact information, such as an instant messaging user identifier or a screen name, that reveals an individual’s email address; and telephone number.